• Skincare

 I would also like to be the crown princess of a glam European country (Monaco would do nicely, thank you!).

 Unfortunately, neither is likely to happen.
-Actually, scratch that… there are higher chances of my becoming a princess than there are of my getting a thigh gap.
+Scratch that… there are higher chances of my becoming a princess than my getting a thigh gap.

 Not unless I am willing to go in for reconstructive surgery, at least.
 And that’s never going to happen.